Wordius/zola-mdhb/content/rules-or-syntaxes/the-basics/links.md

 +++
 title = "Links in markdown"
-description = "The humble link" weight = 900
-path = "links-in-markdown"
+description = "Where would we be without the humble link in markdown?" weight = 900 path = "links-in-markdown"
 +++

-Links are important elements in Markdown for connecting content.
+Links are important elements in markdown for connecting content.
 Mastering various link syntaxes makes your documents more connected and practical.

 ## Basic link